Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 • a larger puddle on the floor

-• accidents on soft items (bathmat, bedding, laundry) or near the tray
+• accidents on soft items such as bedding, bathmats, or laundry

-• happening after waking, after meals, or when the tray setup has changed
+• episodes that happen after waking, after meals, or when the tray setup has changed

-• usually on vertical surfaces (walls, doors, furniture legs)
+• urine on vertical surfaces such as walls, doors, or furniture legs

-• repeat “message spots” in the same areas
+• repeated “message spots” in the same area

 • pee right beside the tray